anchpop/wise_mans_haskell/book.md

 Let's look at the flow of `Int`s here. `readFromFooFourTimes` takes `int0` and passes it to the first `readFromFooTwice`.
 Internally it goes into `readFromFoo`, comes out, goes into the next `readFromFoo`, and comes out of our `readFromFooTwice` function as `int1`.
 We then pass it to the second `readFromTwice`, where the process repeats.

 You'll notice that, if we chose this style to represent our impurity, every function that touches impurity would have to return its result decorated with an extra `Int`.
 Any function that calls an impure function is "corrupted" by their impurity, and must do the dance of passing `Int`s around.
-Without too much effort, we've forced Haskell to never evaluate our functions out of order, and never re-use previous values.
+Without too much effort, we've forced Haskell to never evaluate our functions out of order and never re-use previous values.
 Of course, we don't have to do all this when writing real Haskell.
 Haskell has a way to handle this all for us, and we don't even need to be aware it's doing it.

 ## The Sequencing Operator

-!newthought(You can) think of an IO action, like the result of `putStrLn "hello world"`, as an piece of data that contains all the information necessary to execute that action. **Whatever that action would return, that's the type of `a` in `IO a`**.
+!newthought(You can) think of an IO action, like the result of `putStrLn "hello world"`, as a piece of data that contains all the information necessary to execute that action. **Whatever that action would return, that's the type of `a` in `IO a`**.
 That's why `putStrLn` returns `IO ()`.
 It doesn't really make sense for it to return anything, so `()` is used to signify that - there's only one possible value of type `()`, so a function that returns type `()` means it doesn't tell you any new information.

 Whatever `IO` action gets returned by `main`, Haskell takes it and executes it.
 This is another thing that makes `main` special!marginnote(Also, remember how we could write a value in GHCi and it would be evaluated, then the result would be printed?
 Well, there's an exception to that.
 If it's an `IO a` function, GHCi will execute the IO action inside.
 If one of those actions is writing to the terminal (as is the case of `putStrLn`), that's just what GHCi will do.
 Then, it'll look at the type `a`, the return type of the IO action we just performed.
 If it's not `()`, GHCi will print the return value.
 You'll see that when I introduce an `IO` function which isn't `IO ()`.).